'39: Live performances

-The song was a live favourite throughout the 1970s, often being used a singalong in concert.
+The song was a live favourite throughout the 1970s, often being used as a singalong in concert.
 It was first performed in Edinburgh in September 1976 and remained in setlists until December 1979, although the song was briefly performed in 1984.
 Instead of May singing the lead vocals live, Mercury did.
-The Guardian later commented that live performances of the song were played as "a raucous, rollicking sea shanty."
+The Guardian later commented that live performances of the song were played as "a raucous, rollicking sea shanty".